ibm-cloud-docs/appid/customizing-tokens.md

     </tr>
     <tr>
       <td><code>idTokenClaims</code></td>
-      <td>An array that contains the objects that are created when claims that are related to identity tokens are mapped.</td>
+      <td>An array that contains the information that is present in tokens when you map claims to identity tokens.</td>
     </tr>
   </table>

   You must set the token lifetime in each request that you make.
 If a value is not set, then the default is used.
 Each customization request overwrites what is previously configured.
 Note that the lifetime configuration specifications are different in the API than they are in the service dashboard.
   {: note}